thisisevilevil/evilevil365/_posts/2026-01-22-Intune-CompanyPortal-OSPatches.md

 1. Go to the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/) and search for the KB number of the patch you want.

 2. Click **Download** and download all relevant files for the update.
+In the below example we are going with the January 2026-01 OOB Patch for Windows 11 23H2 x64

    ![WindowsCatalog](/assets/images/2026-01-22-Intune-CompanyPortal-OSPatches/WufB-Catalog-Download-1.png?raw=true "Microsoft Update Catalog Download Windows update")